OluchiTheAnalyst/ngipkgs/doc/RFC_XR_Fragments.md

 2. objects with href metadata can be activated via a key (enter on a keyboard)
 3. the TTS reads the href-value (and/or aria-description if available)

+## Overlap with fileformat-specific extensions

+Some 3D scene-fileformats have support for extensions.
+What if the functionality of those overlap?
+For example, GLTF has the `OMI_LINK` extension which might overlap with XR Fragment's `href`:

+>  Priority Order and Precedence

+1.Extensions Take Precedence: Since glTF-specific extensions are designed with the format’s specific needs and optimizations in mind, they should take precedence over extras metadata in cases where both contain overlapping functionality.
+This approach aligns with the idea that extensions are more likely to be interpreted uniformly by glTF-compatible software.

+2. Fallback Mechanism: If a glTF implementation does not support a particular extension, the extras field can serve as a fallback.
+This way, metadata provided in extras can still be useful for applications that don't handle certain extensions.

 ## Vendor Prefixes

 Vendor-specific metadata in a 3D scenefiles, are similar to vendor-specific [CSS-prefixes](https://en.wikipedia.org/wiki/CSS#Vendor_prefixes) (`-moz-opacity: 0.2` e.g.).